WeCanCodeIT/CSlides/src/fundamentals/operators-and-expressions/index.md

 <div float="right"><img src="./resources/opr10.png" /></div>

-- Lets run our program and discuss the results
+- Let's run our program and discuss the results

-## So lets discuss our results.
+## So let's discuss our results.

 <div float="right"><img src="./resources/opr11.png" /></div>

 - An examination of our code shows ageTwo was assigned a value of <mark>70</mark>.

-- When we assigned the new value by adding <mark>1</mark> to ageTwo thus increasing the value by <mark>1</mark>.
+- When we assigned the new value by adding <mark>1</mark> to ageTwo, we increased the value by <mark>1</mark>.

 - This step is called <mark>incrementing</mark>.
 If we were to subtract by <mark>1</mark> this step would be called <mark>decrementing</mark>.

-- Convienently though C# has gven us a shortcut to perform the same function.
+- Conveniently though, C# has given us a shortcut to perform the same function.

 - We can use the operater <mark>++</mark> to increment by <mark>1</mark> or the operator <mark>--</mark> to decrement by <mark>1</mark>.